rafalzuk/CNN-Project/model_card.md

 **Output:** The output of the model are 4 probabilities of the image belonging to each class of the following: glioma, meningioma, notumor, pituarity.
 The model returns the class that has the highest probability.

-**Model Architecture:** The model employs a CNN architecture with 3 convolutional layers:
+**Model Architecture:** The model employs a CNN architecture with 3 convolutional layers, and 3 fully connected layers, as follows:
+1) ipnut > convolutional layer 1 > maxpooling > ReLu > batch normalization
+2) convolutional layer 2 > maxpooling > ReLu > batch normalization
+3) convolutional layer 3 > maxpooling > ReLu > batch normalization
+2) fully connected layer 1 > ReLu
+2) fully connected layer 2 > ReLu > droput
+2) fully connected layer 3 > output

 ## Performance